Chart Color Schemes

 Glenmore Park - Regentville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Glenmore Park-Regentville's dwelling structures, as per the latest Census, comprised 91.1% houses and 8.9% other dwellings.
-This compares to Sydney metro's 77.4% houses and 22.6% other dwellings.
+Glenmore Park-Regentville's dwelling structure, as per the latest Census, consisted of 91.1% houses and 8.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 77.4% houses and 22.6% other dwellings.
 Home ownership in Glenmore Park-Regentville was 25.9%, similar to Sydney metro, with mortgaged dwellings at 51.6% and rented ones at 22.6%.
-The median monthly mortgage repayment in the area was $2,300, higher than Sydney metro's $2,167.
-Median weekly rent was $465 compared to Sydney metro's $400.
-Nationally, Glenmore Park-Regentville's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $2,300, above Sydney metro's average of $2,167.
+Median weekly rent was recorded at $465, compared to Sydney metro's $400.
+Nationally, Glenmore Park-Regentville's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing